 The Trustee will work collaboratively with asset managers and relevant industry stakeholders to set Fund-wide objectives for the engagement activities that are carried out on the Trustees' behalf.
+This will be disclosed in the annual TCFD report.

 The JIC regularly updates the Joint Trustee Board on key investment matters, including climate-related risks and opportunities.
 These updates are provided quarterly and are included as a standing item on both the Joint Trustee Board and JIC agendas.
 This approach ensures that climate-related issues and proposals are consistently considered alongside other important investment matters by the Trustee.
-For instance, in 2022 the JIC provided an update to the Trustee on climate enhancements to the Fund's Buy & Maintain mandates.
 The Trustee also receives annual reporting from its investment advisor which contains information on the relevant metrics and targets selected for monitoring as outlined in "4.
 Metrics and Targets".